robertmuth/Cwerg/FE/Docs/ast.md

 Variable definition at global scope (DefVar is used for local scope)

     Allocates space in static memory and initializes it with `initial_or_undef`.
-    `mut` makes the allocated space read/write otherwise it is readonly.
+    `let!` makes the allocated space read/write otherwise it is readonly.
+    The attribute `ref` allows the address of the variable to be taken and prevents register allocation.

 Allowed at top level only

 Fields:
-* name [STR]: name of the object
+* name [NAME]: name of the object
 * type_or_auto [NODE]: type expression
 * initial_or_undef_or_auto [NODE] (default ValAuto): initializer